goatandsheep/McMaster_Notes/TRON_3TB4.md

 Hint
 : Make sure you put a small delay between the clock and gate changes

+Memory cannot look at the address and command and supply the data immediately, so you need to insert **wait states** that give the program time.

+The bacon strip symbols mean

+Ignore the grey parts - they mean the input is invalid.

+`chipselect`: equivalent to “bus enable”

+`readdata`: data returned by slave

+`waitrequest`: slave

 ##FPD
 > *Field Programmable Device*